On Combining Machine Learning with Decision Making: The Machine Learning and Traveling Repairman Problem

-This cost is not directly related to a TRP cost in its present form.
+This cost is not directly related to a weighted TRP cost in its present form.
 That is, when the failure probabilities of the nodes are all the same, the total cost is not linear in the latencies, as is the case for Cost 1.
-Loosely inspired by the route cost above, we will derive a cost that is similar to a weighted version of the TRP in Section \ref{subsec:jointminimize_model2}, choosing it to be of the form:
+Building on this cost, we will derive a cost that is the same as a weighted TRP in Section \ref{subsec:jointminimize_model2}, of the form:

 as an alternative to (\ref{model2costLi}).